Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: Introduction

-Several other models were also investigated under dithered 1-bit quantization, including signal parameter estimation, covariance matrix estimation, and matrix completion (MC).
-Specifically, \cite{balan2006signal} studied a general estimation problem under dithered 1-bit quantization in a traditional setting where sample size tends to infinity.
-Their results indicate that only logarithmic rate loss is incurred by the quantization.
-By collecting 2 bits per entry from each sample $\bm{x}_k$, \cite{dirksen2021covariance} proposed a covariance matrix estimator for sub-Gaussian distribution, which was then extended to high-dimensional case (with sparsity) in \cite{chen2022high}.
-Moreover, 1-bit matrix completion (1-bit MC) was first proposed and studied in \cite{davenport20141} based on maximum likelihood estimation with a nuclear norm constraint.
-A series of follow-up works developed this likelihood approach with various regularizers or constraints, or under multi-bit quantization on a finite alphabet \cite{cai2013max,lafond2014probabilistic,klopp2015adaptive,cao2015categorical,bhaskar2016probabilistic}.
-With uniform dither, the method in \cite{chen2022high} essentially departs from the standard likelihood approach, representing the first 1-bit MC method robust to pre-quantization noise with unknown distribution.
+{\textbf{Other Estimation Problems with Quantized Data.}} Beyond compressed sensing or its corresponding more statistical setting of sparse linear regression, some other statistical estimation problems were also investigated under dithered 1-bit quantization.
+Specifically, \cite{dabeer2006signal} studied a general signal estimation problem under dithered 1-bit quantization in a traditional setting where sample size tends to infinity, showing that only logarithmic rate loss is incurred by the quantization.
+Inspired by potential application in reduction of power consumption in a large scale massive MIMO system, \cite{dirksen2021covariance} proposed to collect 2 bits per entry from each sub-Gaussian sample and developed an estimator that is near minimax optimal in certain cases.
+Their estimator from coarsely quantized samples was extended to high-dimensional sparse case in \cite{chen2022high}.
+Then, considering the ubiquitousness of binary observations in many recommendation systems, the authors of \cite{davenport20141} first approached the 1-bit matrix completion problem by maximum likelihood estimation with a nuclear norm constraint.
+Their method was developed by a series of follow-up works by using different regularizers/constraints to encourage low-rankness, or considering multi-bit quantization on a finite alphabet \cite{cai2013max,lafond2014probabilistic,klopp2015adaptive,cao2015categorical,bhaskar2016probabilistic}.
+Quantizing the observed entries by a dithered 1-bit quantizer, the 1-bit matrix completion result in \cite{chen2022high} essentially departs from the standard likelihood approach and can tolerate pre-quantization noise with unknown distribution.

-It should be noted that the results we just reviewed are for heavy-tailed data with full precision, or quantization of sub-Gaussian data.
-While for quantization of heavy-tailed data, e.g., those corrupted by heavy-tailed noise, the only results we are aware of were presented in \cite{chen2022high} concerning covariance estimation, CS, MC.
-Applying truncation and a dithered 1-bit quantizer, however, all rates derived in \cite{chen2022high} are essentially sub-optimal.
-To the best of our knowledge, there exists no previous example for heavy-tailed data with quantization that nearly achieves optimal rate.